Students must be enrolled in the CSM Master program

 This course consists of 7 seminars.
 Attendance for this course is compulsory.

-The final assignment consists of a short essay of 3000 words (excluding footnotes and bibliography) on an intelligence and security services-related subject to the course.
-Students will select a topic based on the themes and issues discussed in the course, related to intelligence services and their broader environment.
-Based on public intelligence, parliamentary or other government reporting, press, and literature (books, articles) students should present a statement and argue how this intelligence issue manifests itself, which values, interests, and views on the problems the relevant ‘parties’ held, how they acted, and what the outcome was.
-In the end, the paper should provide us with more insight in the role and function of intelligence.
+The final assignment consists of a paper of 4000-4500 words (excluding footnotes and bibliography) on the subject of the strained relationship between policymakers and politicians on the one hand and intelligence and security services on the other.
+Using the article by Richard K. Betts on politicization (https://bc.sas.upenn.edu/system/files/Betts_09.25.03.pdf) as a baseline, students will select a topic/case study in which this strained relationship between intelligence services and the rest of government plays a role.
+Based on public intelligence, parliamentary or other government reporting, press, and literature (books, articles) students should address how this intelligence-polity relation manifests itself, which values, interests, and views on the problems both 'parties' held, how they acted, and what the outcome was.
+In the end, the paper should provide us with more insight in the role and function of intelligence in the policy and decision making process.
 Further details will be provided during the lecture.

 Register for every course and workgroup via uSis.
 Some courses and workgroups have a limited number of participants, so register on time (before the course starts).
 In uSis you can access your personal schedule and view your results.
 Registration in uSis is possible from four weeks before the start of the course.